 Connect your website to Google Search Console

 It is always a good idea to take advice from the kings of internet search and optimization.
 Google provides this free tool to help you monitor, maintain and troubleshoot your website’s presence in Google Search results.
-There are several reasons why you should plug your site into the console, but most importantly it tells you how the search engine finds and crawls your site.
+There are several reasons to plug your site into the console, but most importantly, it tells you how the search engine finds and crawls your site.

-The tool tells you if there are indexing issues with some of the pages, and you can request re-indexing if new content has been added that doesn’t show up on search results.
-It also provides valuable information on your visitors’ browsing habits, like the search terms they used to find you or how often your website appears in search results.
+The tool tells you if there are indexing issues with pages, and you can request re-indexing if new content has been added that doesn’t show up on search results.
+It also provides valuable information on your visitors’ browsing habits, like search terms they used to find you or how often your site appears in search results.

 Use Link Checker to check website fluidity